cebsmind/portfolio/README.md

 - [Data source](https://github.com/cebsmind/portfolio/tree/main/sql-data)
 - [SQL code](https://github.com/cebsmind/portfolio/blob/main/SQL-code)
 - [Tableau visualisation](https://public.tableau.com/app/profile/cebrail/viz/ImmunizationFlu/Tableaudebord1)
-- Note : all of this data is synthetically generated (i.e. fake), and comes from a project called Synthea.
+- Note : all of this data is synthetically generated (i.e. fake), and comes from a project called Synthea

 ## Objectives : Create flu shots dashboard for 2022 that does the following

-1. *Total % of patients getting flu shots stratified by*
+* *Total % of patients getting flu shots stratified by*
    - Age
    - Race
    - County (On a Map)
    - Overall

-2. *Running Total of Flu Shots over the course of 2022*
+* *Running Total of Flu Shots over the course of 2022*
-3. *Total number of Flu shots given in 2022*
+* *Total number of Flu shots given in 2022*
-4. *A list of Patients that show whether or not they received the flu shots*
+* *A list of Patients that show whether or not they received the flu shots*

 ## Key steps :